CISC-475-Team-2/Reporting/README.md

 # CISC-475-Team-2

 ###Overview
->We have been tasked with creating a system that will analyze directory systems from http://www.emoneyadvisor.com and output to a visual map that displays the current locations of all employees based on their devices.
+>We have been tasked with creating a system that will analyze directory systems from >[eMoneyAdvisor](http://www.emoneyadvisor.com) and output to a visual map that displays the current locations of all >employees based on their devices.
+This software will pull and analyze new data on a schedule.
+>> We are using two systems, one functioning as a front end component -- this will display the map.
+>> And a back end componenet, this will analyze the data and output to JSON for the front end.
+>

 ![preview](http://i.imgur.com/x7JBwbP.png)